EricaXia/myblog/content/social-graph.md

 ![](/images/network2.png)

-As shown by the closeup image example, we can identify several users of interest who have more connections and more repositories in common with others.
+As shown by the closeup example, we can identify several users of interest who have more connections and more repositories in common with others.
 This is visualized by the greater quantity of edges comes from those user nodes, and the higher edge weight (thickness).
+The software also allows us to manually zoom in/out to explore the graph and view which users have the most connections.

 ![]()